 Applications of X-ray Micro-Computed Tomography to Biodiversity Research

 Biology is rapidly being transformed by advances in technology such as genomic sequencing, mass spec, remote sensing, etc., but perhaps the oldest fascination of biologists, the study of organismal shape, has mostly not benefited from this revolution.
-We became interested in the potential of X-Ray micro-computed tomography through our studies on ant evolution and taxonomy, and we led a successful procurement of an x-ray scanner which has recently arrived at OIST.
+We became interested in the potential of X-Ray micro-computed tomography through our studies on ant evolution and taxonomy, and we led a successful procurement of an x-ray scanner at OIST.
 We are excited about the potential for micro-CT for studying the evolution and functional significance of organismal morphology.
 Furthermore, we’re interested in using the technology to build 3D digital biodiversity collections.
-More here.
+You can interact with some of our 3D models on Sketchfab.

 Diversity in complex systems